smart-on-fhir/cumulus-library/docs/workflows/file_upload.md

 # You probably won't need to convert things directly to parquet, but if you do, there are
 # no caveats - what you upload is what you get.
 file = "dataset_3.parquet"
+# By default, we'll upload a file every time a study runs.
+If you'd rather upload on demand,
+# like in the case of a coding study with a large payload, set always_upload to false.
+# You can then use the --force_upload cli flag to manually upload new versions.
+always_upload=false
 ```